Maxim's: Early history

 Maxim's was founded as a bistro in 1893 by Maxime Gaillard, formerly a waiter, at 3 Rue Royale in Paris.
 The location had previously been an ice-cream parlor.
 In 1899, it was given the decor it became known for, in preparation for the 1900 Paris Exposition.
 Ceilings were done in stained-glass, and there are murals of nymphs.
 In that era, it became known as a "place to take ladies but never one's wife," as said in Franz Lehar's music about the location.
 At the end of the 19th century, in la belle époque, Maxim's "became the social and culinary centre of Paris."

 It became one of the most popular and fashionable restaurants in Paris under its next owner, Eugene Cornuché.
 He gave the dining room its Art Nouveau decor, installed a piano, and made sure that it was always filled with beautiful women.
 Cornuché was accustomed to say: "An empty room...
 Never!
 I always have a beauty sitting by the window, in view from the sidewalk."
 It was so famous that the third act of Franz Lehár's 1905 operetta The Merry Widow was set there.

 In 1913, Jean Cocteau said of Maxim's clientele: "It was an accumulation of velvet, lace, ribbons, diamonds and what all else I couldn't describe.
 To undress one of these women is like an outing that calls for three weeks' advance notice, it's like moving house."

 After the restaurant fell on hard times, in 1932, Octave Vaudable, owner of the restaurant Noel Peters, bought Maxim's.
 He started selecting his clients, favouring the regulars, preferably famous or rich, beginning a new era of prestigious catering under the Vaudable family which lasted more than half a century.
-Famous guests of the 1930s included Edward VIII and Jean Cocteau, a close friend and neighbour of the Vaudables.
+Famous guests of the 1930s included Edward VIII, Josephine Baker and Jean Cocteau, a close friend and neighbour of the Vaudables.
 The playwright Georges Feydeau wrote a popular comedy called La Dame de chez Maxim ("The Lady from Maxim's").